Squidtoon99/Website/posts/building-a-bot.md

 ![](https://squid.gay/XSISFQie.png)
 <br>
-You will be greeted with an empty page of applications and a beg blue "new application" button in the top right corner.
+You will be greeted with an empty page of applications and a big blue "new application" button in the top right corner.
 Click that button.
 <br>
 ![](https://squid.gay/2FZf5DwQ.png)
 <br>